Nat15005/Taller-07-AREP/README.md

 # 📌 Tarea de Microservicios - Twitter API

-## Descripción
+## Description

-Este proyecto implementa una API para permitir a los usuarios realizar publicaciones, similar a Twitter.
-La aplicación fue inicialmente desarrollada como un monolito en Spring Boot y luego se refactorizó en una arquitectura basada en microservicios con AWS Lambda.
+This project implements an API to allow users to make posts, similar to Twitter.
+The application was initially developed as a monolith in Spring Boot and later refactored into a microservices architecture using AWS Lambda.
 ---

-## Características
+## Features

-✅ Registro y autenticación de usuarios.
+✅ User registration and authentication.

-✅ Publicación de posts.
+✅ Posting messages.

-✅ Almacenamiento de posts en un stream único.
+✅ Storing posts in a single stream.

-✅ Interfaz web en JavaScript desplegada en AWS S3.
+✅ Web interface in JavaScript deployed on AWS S3.

-✅ Seguridad implementada con JWT usando Firebase Authentication.
+✅ Security implemented with JWT using Firebase Authentication.

-✅ Arquitectura basada en microservicios desplegada en AWS Lambda.
+✅ Microservices-based architecture deployed on AWS Lambda.

 ---

-## Arquitectura
+## Architecture

-El sistema está compuesto por los siguientes componentes:
+The system consists of the following components:

-1. **Monolito Spring Boot**:
+1. **Spring Boot Monolith**:
-    - Inicialmente, el sistema se desarrolló como un monolito que maneja las entidades `Usuario`, `Post` y `Stream`.
+    - Initially, the system was developed as a monolith handling the entities User, Post, and Stream.
-    - El monolito se despliega en un servidor local o en un servicio como AWS Elastic Beanstalk.
+    - The monolith is deployed on a local server or a service like AWS Elastic Beanstalk.
-2. **Microservicios**:
+2. **Microservices**:
-    - El monolito se divide en tres microservicios independientes:
+    - The monolith is divided into three independent microservices:
-        - **Servicio de Usuarios**: Maneja la creación y autenticación de usuarios.
+        - **User Service**: Handles user creation and authentication.
-        - **Servicio de Posts**: Permite a los usuarios publicar posts de 140 caracteres.
+        - **Post Service**: Allows users to publish 140-character posts.
-        - **Servicio de Stream**: Mantiene un hilo único de todos los posts publicados.
+        - **Stream Service**: Maintains a unique thread of all published posts.
-    - Cada microservicio se despliega en **AWS Lambda** y se comunica a través de **API Gateway**.
+    - Each microservice is deployed on **AWS Lambda** and communicates via **API Gateway**.
-3. **Aplicación Web**:
+3. **Web Application**:
-    - Una aplicación web desarrollada en **JavaScript** que consume los servicios desplegados en AWS Lambda.
+    - A web application developed in **JavaScript** that consumes the services deployed on AWS Lambda.
-    - La aplicación se despliega en **Amazon S3** y está disponible públicamente en internet.
+    - The application is deployed on **Amazon S3** and is publicly available on the internet.
-4. **Seguridad**:
+4. **Security**:
-    - Se implementa autenticación y autorización usando **JWT** (JSON Web Tokens) con **AWS Cognito** o Firebase.
+    - Authentication and authorization are implemented using **JWT** (JSON Web Tokens) with **AWS Cognito** or Firebase.

 **Diagrama de Arquitectura:**